 Prepare for Paperwork and Keep Detailed Records

+When you have been injured at work, do not hesitate to get the evidence you need for your side of the story.
 Your employer does not need to be cooperative to file a workers’ compensation claim.
 You have rights.
-However, if you are dealing with a difficult employer, then it might be best to hire our NJ workers comp lawyers at Rispoli & Borneo, P.C. to guide you through the process of filing a claim.
+However, if you are dealing with a difficult employer, then it might be best to hire our NJ workers’ comp lawyer at Rispoli & Borneo, P.C. to guide you through the process of filing a claim.